jeron-diovis/vite-split-config/README.md

 or [async](https://vitejs.dev/config/#async-config) basic config.

-The only difference is that it always returns a function – so that Vite will feed it with it's [env params](https://vitejs.dev/config/#conditional-config), which then will be passed to every chunk.
+The only difference is that it always returns a function – so that Vite will feed it with its [env params](https://vitejs.dev/config/#conditional-config), which then will be passed to every chunk.

 ## Hints